Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Overall Evaluation}}

 Table \ref{tab:overall} summarizes the experimental results of the proposed method, \texttt{PAI}, and all baselines across three datasets.
 In general, \texttt{PAI} outperforms the baselines by achieving a higher success rate and less average turns except for the average turn in the Math dataset, indicating the effectiveness and efficiency of \texttt{PAI} in tackling the GITS task.
 As for the baselines, we observe a common drawback that they all may struggle to determine when to assess the student's mastery level of the target concept.
 For example, the Impatience scores for KNN and Greedy consistently reach or exceed the patience threshold (\textit{i.e.}, $\beta=4$).
 This indicates that a significant number of students discontinue the online learning process due to the repeated assessment of the target concept at an inappropriate time, depleting their patience entirely.
-In contrast, DQN exhibits the lowest Impatience score but fails to compete with \texttt{PAI} in terms of Success Rate and Average Turn, since DQN fails to take the action of assessment even when the student has already mastered the target concept.
+In contrast, PDDDQN exhibits the lowest Impatience score but fails to compete with \texttt{PAI} in terms of Success Rate and Average Turn, since PDDDQN fails to take the action of assessment even when the student has already mastered the target concept.
 As for the Psychology dataset, given more training samples for RL-based methods, the performance gap from heuristic planning baselines becomes much more significant than the other two datasets.
-Due to the space limitation, we place the qualitative analysis of the method performance in Appendix \ref{app:qualitative}, including expert ratings and case studies.